-Neotel's assignment in IMT850 827-832 paired with 872-877 MHz and overlaps the GSM-R assignment from 876-880 MHz paired with 921-925 MHz.
-The Authority proposes to shift the Neotel assignment in the 850 MHz band downward by 3 MHz.
-Additionally, due to the mission-critical nature of GSM-R services, the Authority proposes that Neotel will take the necessary measures (e.g. filters) in geographically-overlapping areas to GSM-R deployments to avoid interference with the GSM-R network.
+Neotel's assignment in IMT850 827-832 paired with 872-877 MHz overlaps the GSM-R assignment from 876-880 MHz paired with 921-925 MHz.
+The Authority proposes to shift the Neotel assignment in the 850 MHz band downward by 2 MHz.
+Additionally, due to the mission-critical nature of GSM-R services, the Authority proposes that

+Neotel will take the necessary measures (e.g. filters) in geographically- overlapping areas to GSM-R deployments to avoid interference with the GSM-R network.
+Neotel might use ~2×3.75 MHz for CDMA voice in areas with GSM-R coverage/sites and 2×5 MHz in other areas.
 The Authority proposes that the licensees in adjacent bands to GSM-R, as well as GSM-R operators, proactively co-ordinate network footprints and ongoing changes to their networks.